 10. He Came from a Jewish Family but Was Raised Secular

-Mark Rothko grew up in a lower-middle class, Jewish household.
-His childhood was often filled with fear due to rampant, antisemitic.
+Mark Rothko grew up in a lower-middle-class Jewish household.
+His childhood was often filled with fear due to rampant antisemitism.

 His father died soon after.
 Rothko completely severed ties with religion (his father converted back late in life) and joined the workforce.
 By 1923, he began to work in the New York City garment district.
 While he was there, he visited a friend in art school, saw them painting a model, and he immediately fell in love with that world.